WebAssembly/spec/spectec/test-prose/TEST.md

 9. Pop the value (I32.CONST i_1) from the stack.
 10. Assert: Due to validation, a value is on the top of the stack.
 11. Pop the value val' from the stack.
-12. If (val' is REF.NULL /\ val is ref), then:
+12. If (val' is some REF.NULL /\ val is ref), then:
   a.
 Trap.
-13. If (val is REF.NULL /\ val' is ref), then:
+13. If (val is some REF.NULL /\ val' is ref), then:
   a.
 Trap.
-14. If val' is REF.ARRAY_ADDR, then:
+14. If val' is some REF.ARRAY_ADDR, then:
   a.
 Let (REF.ARRAY_ADDR a_1) be val'.
   b.
-If val is REF.ARRAY_ADDR, then:
+If val is some REF.ARRAY_ADDR, then:
     1) If ((a_1 < |$arrayinst(z)|) /\ ((i_1 + n) > |$arrayinst(z)[a_1].FIELDS|)), then:
       a) Trap.
     2) Let (REF.ARRAY_ADDR a_2) be val.